 See also Management Implications of the Interaction between Extrinsic Rewards and Intrinsic Motivation and From Curiosity to Identity.

-David Beswick, Centre for Applied Educational Research, University of Melbourne.
-(A presentation at St Hilda's College Senior Common Room, Fellows night, 10 May 2000)
+(This paper was presented at St Hilda's College Senior Common Room, Fellows night, 10 May 2000)

 Academic email: firstname.lastname@example.org